 Toronto's world-class soundstages, the diverse urban streetscapes of the GTA, and Ontario's expansive backlot capabilities.

-Ontario's OPSTC provides 21.5% of qualified production expenditure (QPE) — a hybrid model that includes both labour and eligible non-labour costs like equipment, studios, and services.
+Ontario's OPSTC provides 21.5% of qualified production expenditure (QPE), a hybrid model that includes both labour and eligible non-labour costs like equipment, studios, and services.
 The federal PSTC (16% on labour) stacks separately.
-Because these credits apply to different bases, they don't simply add — the effective combined benefit depends on your cost structure.
+Because these credits apply to different bases, they don't simply add.
+The effective combined benefit depends on your cost structure.
 The OCASE credit adds 18% on Ontario VFX labour and can now be claimed standalone.

-Yes — both OPSTC and OCASE apply to post-production.
+Yes. both OPSTC and OCASE apply to post-production.
 Since March 2024, OCASE can be claimed standalone without requiring OFTTC or OPSTC certification.

 Ontario labour must be ≥25% of total QPE.
 If labour is under 25%, QPE is capped at 4× your labour expenditures.
 OCASE minimum: $25,000 Ontario VFX labour.